 - Unpack the idlastro library package with the command tar xzf idlastro.tar.gz A subdirectory with the name "idlastro" is created. - 2.
 If you use the bash as your shell, then include export IDL_PATH="<IDL_DEFAULT>:~/lndrs/idlastro/pro" in your ".bash_profile" file.
 If you are using the tcsh, then include setenv IDL_PATH "<IDL_DEFAULT>:~/lndrs/idlastro/pro" in your ".cshrc" file.
-If you want to use the software from within any directory, you have to add the source code directory (e.g. "~/lndrs/idl") to the environment variable. - 3.
-Unpack the LN DRS package with the command tar xzf lndrs.tar.gz A subdirectory with the name "idl" is created. - 4.
-If you downloaded the example file, unpack it with the command tar xzf NGC4151.tar.gz A subdirectory "NGC4151" is created with all input files of a data reduction example.
+If you want to use the software from within any directory, you must add the source code directory (e.g. "~/lndrs/idl") to the environment variable.

+- 3. Unpack the LN DRS package with the command tar xzf lndrs.tar.gz A subdirectory with the name "idl" is created. - 4.
+If you downloaded the example file, unpack it with the command tar xzf NGC4151.tar.gz A subdimension in the subdimension of the subdi

+A subdirectory "NGC4151" is created with all input files of a data reduction example.